SayedTurzo/Endless-Existence/Assets/EndlessExistence/README.md

 2. Import the package into your Unity project.
 3. Follow the provided documentation for instructions on how to use the asset.

-## Dependency
+## Dependencies

 1. New Input System
-2. Text mesh pro
+2. TextMeshPro
 3. DoTween
-4. Custom inspector
+4. Custom Inspector

 ## Usage

-1. Create new item from Hierarchy ..
-(Hierarchy > Endless Existence > Create new Item )
+1. Create a new item from the Hierarchy (Hierarchy > Endless Existence > Create new Item).
 2. Configure the item settings according to your requirements.
-3. Attach an Interaction item component to the newly created object.
+3. Attach an Interaction Item component to the newly created object.
-4. Set up the necessary fields.
+4. Set up the necessary fields for interaction.
 5. Customize the interaction events to add custom behaviors or responses.

 ## Examples

-- DemoInteraction demonstrating various interaction scenarios.
+- DemoInteraction scene demonstrating various interaction scenarios.
-- Demo videos showcasing Easy Item Interaction in action.
+- Demo videos showcasing Easy Interaction System in action.

 ## Support

-For any inquiries or support requests, please contact us at abusayedbinabdullah[@]gmail.com.
+For inquiries or support requests, please contact us at abusayedbinabdullah[@]gmail.com.

-## Resources

-- No resources now

 ## Version History

-- **Version 1.0**: First version with basic functionalities
+- **Version 1.0**: Initial release with basic functionalities.
 - ...

 ## License

-Easy Interaction System is released under the common license.
+This asset includes third-party content, such as images, audio, and fonts, that are used under various licenses.
+All third-party content is provided in compliance with the respective license agreements.
+For details on the third-party components and their licenses, please refer to the "Third Party Notices.txt" file included in the package.

+Asset uses images, audio under Creative Commons CC0; see Third-Party Notices.txt file in package for details.
+Asset uses font under Freeware; see Third-Party Notices.txt file in package for details.

+---

+Feel free to adjust or add any additional sections as needed.
+Let me know if there's anything else you'd like to include or modify!